Get started

 Deploy the recorder node

 Deploying a recorder node with S3 as the storage backend is similar to the standard filesystem deployment.
-You'll need to add your IAM user credentials, and the S3 bucket information.
+You'll need to add your IAM credentials or role, and the S3 bucket information.

 docker run --name tsrecorder --rm -it \